 If you have a great idea or something you want the School Council to discuss, please use the suggestions wallet or speak to your Class teacher who will pass this on to School Councillors via their teacher.
 Your Class Councillors are the link between the class and the School Council.
 When the School Council is taking forward an action e.g. choosing new class names, they will ask your class for ideas and they will then share these at the School Council meeting so that everyone’s views are considered.

 How can I find out more about the work of School Councils?

 You can visit the CBBC Newsround website to find out more about being in a School Council.
 Click on the link below.

-Elections and voting will take place in just a couple of weeks on Tuesday 17th September during afternoon assembly.
-Please write or type your speech onto paper so that it can also be shared and read to children in Class Two and One.
+Elections and voting will take place next week on Thursday 17th September during afternoon assembly.
+Please write or type your speech onto paper so that it can also be shared and read to children in Class One and Two.
 The whole school will then make their votes.